Opportunities for High School Seniors:

 Up to $2,500 for two high school graduates who are residents of Forsyth County and seeking a degree or credential in the healthcare field.
 Both graduating seniors or adult students may apply.

 Up to $2,500.
-Two awards are available for 2023.
 Applicant must have been an active member of the Interact Club of the Clemmons Rotary Club and/or be a CTE Concentrator (accumulated a minimum of 2-course credits in a specific Career Pathway within a Career Cluster.
 Of the 2 course credits, one of the courses must be designated as a pathway completer course or 2nd level course).

 The Shore Scholars program offers rising Juniors and Seniors at Starmount and Forbush High Schools financial assistance as well as a supportive peer group and a personal mentor to provide encouragement, guidance and other assistance toward the recipient’s career and life goals.